 In case of Bad weather: Winter in the Washington Metro area can bring large snowstorms that make travel dangerous.
 Should this happen and the University is closed as a result during a scheduled lab, class will be cancelled, and we will most likely reschedule the lab for the following week.
-Closing is announced over local radio and TV as well as on the University's homepage.
+Closing is announced over local radio/TV and the University's homepage.